 What personal information do we collect about you and why?

 We collect data from you in order to process your application for grants and awards that BGET’s partners (Scheme Operators) offer.
 This data will consist of your contact details, details of your gas and electricity accounts, as well as financial and health records for you and people upon whom you are either dependent or are dependent upon you.

-Where personal information we collect falls into the classification of ‘Special Category’ information, as defined in Article 9(2)(a) of the EU GDPR, we will always ask for permission to use the data for the purpose of that specific application at the point of collection with a clear, plain English and unambiguous statement.
+Where personal information we collect falls into the classification of ‘Special Category’ information, as defined in Article 9(2)(a) of the UK GDPR, we will always ask for permission to use the data for the purpose of that specific application at the point of collection with a clear, plain English and unambiguous statement.